 The Paleontology Database is a searchable index of fossil data, organized by the taxonomy of the organisms found, the sites at which fossils are found, and the age of the rock deposits at each site.
+The database also contains lithographic and environmental data about each fossil site, which will be crucial in determining where bats would most likely have been preserved.
 First, I will extract the spatial and temporal distribution of known bat fossil occurrences from the Paleontology Database to determine where the temporal gap in the origination of Chiroptera is most likely present.
 For example, because basically modern-looking bats are found in late Paleocene and Eocene deposits, transitional forms ought to be found in early Paleocene or late Cretaceous strata.
-This data will be combined with stratigraphic information from the MacroStrat Database, a database of geological stratigraphy, in order to find where rocks of the appropriate age and depositional environment are exposed.
-Because the ancestors of bats are hypothesized to have been arboreal insectivores and elementary gliders (Gunnel and Simmons 2005), I will look for deposits that contained forest habitat during the Late Cretaceous-Early Paleocene.
-An especially important criterion will be the presence of mammals and other fossils that are frequently found alongside existing bat deposits.
+This data will be combined with additional information from the MacroStrat Database, a database of stratigraphic units, lithology, and environment, in order to find where rocks of the appropriate age and preservation environment are exposed.
+Because the ancestors of bats are hypothesized to have been arboreal insectivores and elementary gliders (Gunnel and Simmons 2005), I will look for deposits that contain terrestrial fauna characteristic of forest habitat during the Late Cretaceous-Early Paleocene.
+An especially important criterion will be the presence of mammals and other fossils that are frequently found alongside existing bat deposits (Simmons et al. 2008).
 Once sites have been identified that meet these criteria, GIS maps of those sites will be created.
 The GIS data will be used to create a frequently used predictive model called a suitability surface, in which different spatial variables are mathematically combined to produce suggested solutions (Oheim 2007).
 The suitability surface can then be used to rank potential sites by their likelihood of containing transitional fossils, and then to find locations within promising sites where fossils are likely to be found, based on key metrics such as terrain accessibility, vegetation coverage, and elevation.
 Fieldwork will be conducted in the summer of 2017.
 Teams of undergraduate volunteers and I will travel to each site for which transitional fossils are predicted by the above analyses, establish search images and prospect for fossils, if possible.
 Special emphasis will be placed on deposits and geographic areas that have already produced fossil bats.

 References.
-(2289/2500)
+(2288/2500)